hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 		}
 	}

-To run this test successfully, you have to configure *maven-failsafe-plugin* to start up a servlet container before test is running and shutdown the servlet container after the test is completed.
+To run this test successfully, you have to configure *maven-failsafe-plugin* to set up a servlet container.

+* Start up container before test is running
+* Shutdown the servlet container after the test is completed

 	<plugin>
 		<groupId>org.apache.maven.plugins</groupId>